-Zoya Fal’khova is a young female artist whose practices are rooted in feminism, political criticism and an attempt to deconstruct the role of Soviet Union in the history of Kazakhstan.
-While many artists take the historical past as a colonization, Zoya`s language does not take anyone’s sides.
-She is critical toward the Soviets as well as the existing system in Khazkhstan where she is strongly against nationalistic moods, lack of civil society and human rights.
+Zoya Fal’khova is a young female artist whose practices are rooted in feminism, political criticism, and an attempt to deconstruct the role of the Soviet Union in the history of Kazakhstan.
+While many artists take the historical past as colonization, Zoya`s language does not take anyone’s side.
+She is critical of the Soviets as well as the existing system in Kazakhstan where she is strongly against nationalistic moods, lack of civil society, and human rights.

 Zoya lives and works in Almaty, Kazakhstan.